uit-hdl/chatbot-for-mental-health/library/e-companion/chatbot-sheets/3_preventing_relapses.md

 # SLIDE 3.1

-It is important to know that relapses are not pre-determined.
-There are external triggers that you can influence and learn to controll and early signs you can learn to detect.
+It is important to know that relapses are not predetermined.
+There are external triggers that you can influence and learn to control and early signs you can learn to detect.
 Early detection is an important factor in whether or not the re-emerging symptoms escalate or not; the earlier you detect the signs and contact your therapist, the better your chances of preventing them from